-Audit fees and reimbursement (PwC) to auditors have been paid for audit assignments and other reviews in accordance with existing laws, and for advice and assistance in connection with reviews undertaken.
+Audit fees and reimbursement to auditors (PwC) have been paid for audit assignments and other reviews in accordance with existing laws, and for advice and assistance in connection with reviews undertaken.
 Fees have also been paid for independent advice.
 This advice mainly pertains to audit-related consultations for accounting and tax matters concerning restructuring work.

-Group Parent C Parent Company
+Group Parent Co mpany

-MSEK 2014 2013 2014 2013
+MSEK 2015 2014 2015 2014

-Audit assignments 31.7 29.4 5.7 6.6
+Audit assignments 32.4 31.7 6.6 5.7

-Additional audit assignments 2.4 1.1 1.4 0.6
+Additional audit assignments 3.0 2.4 1.9 1.4

-Tax assignments 16.0 11.6 0.6 1.2
+Tax assignments 14.0 16.0 2.7 0.6

-Other assignments 6.9 5.1 2.2 2.3
+Other assignments 5.3 6.9 1.4 2.2

-Total PwC 57.0 47.2 9.9 10.7
+Total PwC 54.7 57.0 12.6 9.9

-1 Fees for other assignments performed by PwC include fees for audit-related advisory services relating to accounting, including IFRS, IT, acquisitions, divestitures and matters relating to the Group's internal bar
+$1\,\text{Fees for other assignments performed by PwC include fees for audit-related advisory services relating to accounting, including IFRS, IT, acquisitions, divestitures and accounting including IFRS, accounting the accounting including IFRS and accounting including IFRS and accounting including IFRS and accounting including IFRS are accounting including IFRS and accounting including IFRS are accounting including IFRS and accounting IFRS are accounting including IFRS and accounting IFRS are accounting including IFRS are accounting including IFRS are accounting IFRS are accounting including IFRS are accounting IFRS$ matters relating to the Group's internal ban

-Stockholm, March 13, 2015
+Stockholm, March 11, 2016